Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Nearest cloud hubs are in Dallas or Atlanta; private network extensions are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramps in Atlanta via private extension.

-Tax IncentivesYesSales tax exemptions are available for qualified data center equipment and software purchases.
+Tax IncentivesYesSales tax exemptions for qualified equipment and purchases.

 Network & Connectivity Ecosystem